Administrative divisions of Ghana

 The administrative divisions of the Republic of Ghana consist of four geographic terrestrial plains and 16 regions.
-For local government, there are a total of 261 districts including 145 ordinary districts, 109 municipal districts, and six metropolitan districts.
+For local government, there are a total of 261 districts including 146 ordinary districts, 109 municipal districts, and six metropolitan districts.

 Various types of councils exist below the district level including 58 town or area councils, 108 zonal councils, and 626 area councils.
-At a smaller level of local administration, there are over 16,000 unit committees.
+At a smaller level of local administration, there are over 16,000 unit committees; with each of them containing numerous populated places (i.e.: villages, localities, settlements, communities, etc.).

 Electorally, Ghana is divided into 275 constituencies.